Wen Jiabao: Political views

+Wen is considered to be the most outspoken reformist politician in post-1989 China.
 Domestic and foreign media variously described Wen as "populist" and in touch with the needs of ordinary people.
 On most social issues Wen seems to be moderate, with his brand of policies based around societal harmony as prescribed by the Scientific Development Concept, the leading ideology of the administration.

 In the first term of his Premiership Wen's attitudes towards political reform seemed ambivalent.
 He remarked that "the socialist system will continue in China for the next 100 years", although later, in a press conference at the 2007 National People's Congress, he stated that "democracy is one of the basic goals of the socialist system".
 Furthermore, in an interview in September 2008, Wen acknowledged that the democratic system in China needs to be improved, where the power "truly belongs to the people" through the construction of an independent judicial system and for the government to accept criticism from the people.
 Wen, seen as a former ally of Premier Zhao Ziyang, was likely supportive of the latter's political rehabilitation; however, he rarely mentioned Zhao publicly during his premiership.
 On the subject of Taiwan, he reputedly believed in gradual negotiations.
 On the subject of Tibet, he toed the party line in condemning the exiled Dalai Lama for inciting "separatist violence".

 Science, democracy, rule of law, freedom and human rights are not concepts unique to capitalism.
 Rather, they are common values pursued by mankind in the long historical process and they are the fruits of human civilization.
 It is only that at different historical stages and in different countries, they are achieved through different means and in different forms.